lige110/Simple-Calculator/README.md

 `GET /calculus?query=[input]`

-The input is expected to be UTF-8 with BASE64 encoding,Supported operations: + - * / ( )
+The input is expected to be UTF-8 with BASE64 encoding, the supported operations: + - * / ( )

 Return: